Table of Contents

 CSSO minifies your CSS by removing redundancies such as white space, completes replacements for shorter forms, and restructures your CSS by merging declarations, rulesets, and more.

 Debugging options are also being developed for a future release.

 You can also access the online version of CSSO as well if you’re not keen on installing it.

-If you run a WordPress site, you can automatically minify your code in a few clicks by using WP Rocket.
+Whether you use a theme, or develop your own theme, you can automatically minify your code in a few clicks by using several plugins like WP Rocket.

 Once WP Rocket is downloaded and installed on your site, go to Settings > WP Rocket, and click on the File Optimization tab.